openebs-archive/openebs-docs/docs/k8s-storage.md

 ## StatefulSets and Deployments

 Kubernetes provides several built-in workload resources such as StatefulSets and Deployments that let application developers define an application running on Kubernetes.
-You can run a stateful application by creating a Kubernetes Deployment/Statefulset and connecting it to an PersistentVolume using a PersistentVolumeClaim.
+You can run a stateful application by creating a Kubernetes Deployment/Statefulset and connecting it to a PersistentVolume using a PersistentVolumeClaim.

 For example, you can create a MySQL Deployment YAML that references a PersistentVolumeClaim.
-The MySQL PersistentVolumeClaim referenced by the Deployment should be created with requested size and StorageClass.
+The MySQL PersistentVolumeClaim referenced by the Deployment should be created with the requested size and StorageClass.
 Once the OpenEBS control plane provisions a PersistenceVolume for the required StorageClass and requested capacity, the claim is set as satisfied.
 Kubernetes will then mount the PersistentVolume and launch the MySQL Deployment.

 ## Kubernetes Persona